 Lightstream logs every change with a ticket.
 All tickets are available in real-time through the mSOC[TM] Portal.
 Every change will consist of a functional description and a description of the changed policies and configurations.
-All communication (through the mSOC[TM] Portal, via e-mail or telephone between Lightstream and Customer or any third parties) with regards to the change is logged in the ticket and is available for an unlimited amount of time.
+All communication (through the mSOC[TM] Portal, via e-mail or telephone between Lightstream and Customer or any third parties) with regards to the change is logged in the ticket and is available viewing.